-The letter to Titus sets forth the moral qualities to be required of elders to conclude with the prescription an elder ".. must the that the may be well able to both terms to move his hearers and to confute objectors.
-There are all too many, especially among Jewish converts, who are out of all control; they talk wildly and lead men's minds astray.
-Such men must be curbed, because they are ruining whole families by teaching things they should not, and all for mordid gain" (Tit 1, 9-11; cf. 1 Pet 5, 1-5).
+The letter to Titus sets forth the moral qualities to be required adhers to conclude with the prescription that an elder ".. must adhers to the true doctrine, so that he may be well able both to move his hearers and to confute objectors.
+There are all too many, especially among Jewish converts, who are out of all control; they talk wildly and lead men's minds as tray.
+Such men must be curbed, because they are ruining whole families by teaching things they should not, and all for sordid gain."
+(Tit 1, 9-11; cf. 1 Fet 5, 1-5).

 The first letter to Timothy speaks of the elders both as leaders and as preaching and teaching (1 Tim 5, 17).
 It implies that they are constituted by the laying on of hands (1 Tim 5, 19).
-Inversely, Timothy himself is said to college of have received grace from the laying on of hands by the elders (1 Tim 4, 14; cf. 2 Tim 1, 6).
-The letter from James states that the elders are to be summoned to pray over the sick and to anoint thema (Jm 5, 14).
+Inversely, Timothy himself is said to have received grace from the laying on of hands by the college of elders (1 Tim 4, 14; cf. 2 Tim 1, 6).
+The letter from James states that the elders are to be summoned to pray over the sick and to amoint them (Jm 5, 14).

 A few notes are in order.
 The Greek word for elder is presbuteros.
-From it are derived the English, priest, the French, prêtre, the German, priester, the Italian, prete: But while the New Testament thinks of the elder chiefly as leading and teaching, later thought gives more prominence to the priest's role as dispenser of the sacraments.
+From it are derived the English, priest, the French, prestre, the German, Priester, the Italian, prests.
+But while the New Testament thinks of the elder chiefly as leading and teaching, later thought gives more prominence to the priest's role as dispenser of the sacraments.

-Again, while the English word, priest, is derived from the Greek, presbutderos, it also is used to translate the Greek, hiereus, and the Latin, sacerdos.
+Again, while the English word, priest, is derived from the hiereus, Greek, presbuteros, it also is used to translate the Greek, hierus, and the Latin, secondos.
 Later on these terms were used to refer to members of the Christian clergy, but in the New Testament they refer to Jewish and pagan priests, to Christ, and to all the faithful.